Visualising ResearchCompetition 2022

 I’m unsure how to approach it.
 How can I explore ideas?

 We are here to help!
+Book here for our overview/workshop.
 Take a look at Approaches to Photography or contact Sue Liggett firstname.lastname@example.org or Hayley Dennis in the Research Office email@example.com and we’ll be happy to answer any questions.
 Useful summaries to accompany the images are available from the Research Office.
 See previous winners and entries for inspiration.